 We’ve had some of our best escape room experiences in horror escape rooms.

-While I’d attribute much of this to the games themselves – we’ve played some horrific masterpieces – some of that definitely had to due with our team composition.
+While I’d attribute much of this to the games themselves – we’ve played some horrific masterpieces – some of that definitely had to do with our team composition.
 Lisa was terrified.
 I was … not so terrified.
 Our responses to horror complement each other.
 We strive to build out teams that are equally balanced.